jupyter/governance/charters/DeiCharter.md

 Project Jupyter welcomes and encourages participation in our community by people of all backgrounds and identities.
 We are committed to promoting and sustaining a culture that values mutual respect, tolerance, and learning.
 We work together as a community to help each other live out these values.

 The Diversity Equity & Inclusion (DEI) Committee is a standing committee established under Jupyter’s governance model.
 The committee reviews its charter annually and may make changes at any time during the year.
-Substantive changes to the purpose or mission must be submitted to the Executive Council and the Software Steering Council for approval.
+Substantive changes to the purpose or mission must be submitted to the Executive Council (EC) and the Software Steering Council (SSC) for approval.

 ## WHY: Purpose